mspnp/aks-baseline/03-microsoft-entra-id.md

    echo MEIDOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE: $MEIDOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE
    ```

-   This Azure AD group object ID will be used later while creating the cluster.
+   This Microsoft Entra group object ID will be used later while creating the cluster.
 This way, once the cluster gets deployed the new group will get the proper Cluster Role bindings in Kubernetes.

 1. Create a "break-glass" cluster administrator user for your AKS cluster.